Childhood, Youth and Education Studies BA (Hons)

 How you'll learn

-We have also developed a range of interactive online resources and practical sessions, in groups and virtually using online documents, incorporating the ‘Problem-Based Learning’ approach, where you, supervised and assisted by a tutor, seek solutions to real-life problems.
+We have also developed a range of interactive online resources and practical sessions, in groups and virtually using online documents, incorporating the ‘problem-based learning’ approach, where you, supervised and assisted by a tutor, seek solutions to real-life problems.
 Role play has been used as a tool to simulate live practice experience of safeguarding children and young people for example, participating in a simulated professional multi-agency meeting.

 You’ll have the opportunity to hear from a range of guest speakers (subject to availability) to give you additional insight into educational practices when working with children and young people.
 These have previously included experts in special educational needs, child protection, children and young people’s health and youth violence, from a broad range of statutory and voluntary sector organisations within the UK and abroad2.
-These not only translate as unique opportunities for networking as communities of practice with practitioners, demonstrate working as a ‘multiagency’, but also offer pathways for placement in settings otherwise considered restricted to social work or nursing.
+These not only translate as opportunities for networking as communities of practice with practitioners, demonstrate working as a ‘multiagency’, but may also offer pathways for placement in settings otherwise considered restricted to social work or nursing.

 All modules are supported by a virtual learning environment which supports student learning which houses the provision of all content related material and or links (weekly lecture content, reading lists, assessment support).
 This fosters an online learning community taking presence outside of the classroom and practice, whilst actively engaging students in a hybrid capacity.